ericbutz/developer-portal/app/resources/business-verified-customer/adding-beneficial-owners.md

 To learn how to add beneficial owners to your Customer, read on in the [next section](/resources/business-verified-customer/adding-beneficial-owners.html#create-a-beneficial-owner-for-a-business-verified-customer).

-### What business types are exempt from providing beneficial owner information?
+### Business types exempt from providing beneficial owner information, but must certify beneficial ownership

 Businesses types that are classified in one of the categories below are exempt from beneficial owner requirements.
-However, with the exception of the `businessType` of `soleProprietorship`, the individual creating the business Verified Customer account will be still be required to [explicitly certify](https://docsv2.dwolla.com/#certify-beneficial-ownership) no owners to attest to the exemption.
+However, the individual creating the business verified Customer account will be still be required to [explicitly certify](https://docsv2.dwolla.com/#certify-beneficial-ownership) no owners to attest to the exemption.

-* Sole proprietorships *(Do not need to [certify ownership](/resources/business-verified-customer/handling-beneficial-owner-certification.html))*
+* Non-profits **will sign up as a corporation or LLC, whichever is the actual legal entity**
 * Public corporations

+### Business types are exempt from providing beneficial owner information and exempt from certifying beneficial ownership

+These businesstypes will not need to add beneficial owners or certify beneficial ownership

-* Non-profits
+* Sole proprietorships
-* Unincorporated association
+* Unincorporated association - **will sign up as a sole proprietorship**
-* Trusts
+* Trusts - **will sign up as a sole proprietorship**
+* Any business verified Customer created prior to May 11th, 2018 - These Customers are "grandfathered" in the beneficial ownership rules and do not need to be certified.

 **If your business is exempt or if there is no individual with at least 25% ownership,** your Customer can [go straight to certifying that there is no beneficial owner.](/resources/business-verified-customer/handling-beneficial-owner-certification.html)